ministryofjustice/dps-gradle-spring-boot/README.md

 ## Releasing the plugin

+Semantic versioning is used for the plugin i.e. `MAJOR.MINOR.PATCH`.
+A `MAJOR` change is a breaking change and will require changes to any existing projects that wish to adopt the `MAJOR` change.

 At present the version number increment is a manual step in `build.gradle.kts`.
 Increment that at the same time as making changes.